Recognizing critical lines via entanglement in non-Hermitian systems: Dynamical behavior: Loschmidt echo and Entanglement

 \subsection{Determination of criticalities via fluctuation of dynamical entanglement}

-In Hermitian systems, nearest-neighbor entanglement is shown to be capable of detecting equilibrium phase transition occurring at zero-temperature and dynamical quantum phase transition \cite{fazio_review_2008, Aditi2005, sanpera_chiara_2018, nielsen_pra_2011, fazio_nature_2002}.
+In Hermitian systems, nearest-neighbor entanglement is shown to be capable of detecting the equilibrium phase transition occurring at zero temperature \cite{ fazio_nature_2002, osborne_pra_2002} and the dynamical quantum phase transition \cite{fazio_review_2008, Aditi2005, sanpera_chiara_2018, nielsen_pra_2011}.
 Let us examine how bipartite entanglement is effective in the case of the non-Hermitian model.
-Without the evolution, we have already shown in Sec. \ref{sec:static_entang} that the critical points including exceptional points can be identified via the patterns of bipartite entanglement.
-We are interested to study the behavior of nearest-neighbor entanglement $\mathcal{E}(t)$ with the variation of time.
-We observe that the fluctuation pattern of entanglement can discriminate the quadrants mentioned in Fig. \ref{fig:dqpt_detect} for a fixed non-Hermiticity parameter $\gamma$ and the KSEA strength $K$.
-To quantify such an effect, we introduce a quantity,
+Without evolution, we have already shown in Sec. \ref{sec:static_entang} that the critical points including exceptional points can be identified via the patterns of bipartite entanglement.
+Even though the evolution is non-Hermitian, it takes the Gaussian state to another Gaussian state, hence, we can easily characterize the two-party state with time-dependent coefficients $u_p(t)$ and $v_p^1(t)$ in Eq.~(\ref{eq:evol_state}), which makes the $\Lambda_p(t)$ and $\Omega^{\pm}_p(t)$ time-dependent.
+Therefore, the two-point correlations at each time can easily be obtained from Eq.~(\ref{eq:corr}) as in the equilibrium case, which, in turn, helps to write the time-dependent two-party density matrix using Eq.~(\ref{eq:desnity_matrix}).
+We are interested to study the behavior of nearest-neighbor entanglement $\mathcal{E}(t)$ with variation of time.
+We observe that the entanglement fluctuation pattern can discriminate the quadrants mentioned in Fig. \ref{fig:dqpt_detect} for a fixed non-Hermiticity parameter $\gamma$ and the KSEA strength $K$.
+To quantify such an effect, we introduce a quantity